 - Moto E6

-We knew HMD Global would clarify which Nokia phones would get Android 10, but we weren’t expecting them to do so quite so fast.
-Mere minutes after the Android 10 announcement, HMD Global was ready, sending through the planned update schedule.
+We knew HMD Global would clarify which Nokia phones would get Android 10, but we weren’t expecting them to do so quite this fast.
+Mere minutes after the Android 10 announcement, HMD Global was ready with the planned update schedule.

-As we’d expected from an Android 10 beta participant, the Nokia 8.1 is among the first Nokia phones getting the update.
-It joins the Nokia 7.1 and the Nokia 9 PureView in getting Android 10 in the fourth quarter of 2019.
+Now, the rollout of Android 10 to Nokia phones has begun.
+Users of the Nokia 8.1 will see the update become available to them in the near future, and Nokia says it will bring it to the rest of its lineup over the coming months and into 2020.
+The Nokia 7.1 and Nokia 9 PureView are expected to be the next phones to get the update after the 8.1.
 Seven more Nokia phones, including the Nokia 7 Plus, Nokia 3.2, and the Nokia 8 Sirocco, are due to receive the update in the first three months of 2020, while the Nokia 2.1, 3.1, 5.1, and the Nokia 1 will be receiving Android 10 in the second quarter of 2020.
 You can find all the phones due for the upgrade below, as well as estimated dates for delivery.

 Due to its use of Android One, Nokia was able to earn itself a reputation of being extremely speedy with updates.
 Nokia has released a couple of carrier-focused phones since then, but the majority of its releases still use Android One.

 - Nokia 7 Plus (late Q4 2019/early Q1 2020)

 - Nokia 6.1 Plus (late Q4 2019/early Q1 2020)